r0man/inflections-clj/README.markdown

 # Clojure Inflection Library

-Rails-like inflections for Clojure ...
+Rails-like inflections for Clojure.

+## Installation

+The JAR is available on [Clojars](http://clojars.org/inflections), or use [Leiningen](http://github.com/technomancy/leiningen) to build your own ...

 Examples:
 <pre>